Don’t throw out your old light cover! You can most definitely turn it into an upcycled light cover planter. Let me some you how.

 So, what’s a girl to do?
 I first painted this gem with this Krylon 1000 Premium Metallic Spray Paint, Gold.

-While I liked this color I wanted a little bit of variety so added a little bit of painter’s masking tape (think Frogtape, but the generic version!), and then proceeded to paint the top half with a basic white spray paint.
+While I liked this color I wanted a little bit of variety so added a little bit of painter’s masking tape (think Frogtape, but the generic version!), and then proceeded to paint the top half with basic white spray paint.

 I got a little antsy waiting for it to dry, and regrettably ripped off a bunch of paint.
 Boooo…

-At this point I was still wanting a little bit of a pop of a different color so I pulled out a peachy shade of exterior paint that I had on the shelves, and proceeded to hand paint a nice stripe around the entire light cover.
+At this point, I was still wanting a little bit of a pop of a different color so I pulled out a peachy shade of exterior paint that I had on the shelves, and proceeded to hand paint a nice stripe around the entire light cover.